10 Tips for a Drug and Alcohol-Free New Year

 - Set up a reward for staying sober

 One thing you can do to increase the likelihood that you will make it through New Year’s Eve sober is to arrange some type of reward for yourself.
 Maybe it’s a purchase of some item you’ve been wanting, or perhaps it’s being able to have New Year’s brunch at your favorite restaurant.
 Alternatively, the reward could be being relieved from something unpleasant, such as if your spouse agrees to do the dishes for a week if you manage to stay sober.
 Whatever it may be, find something that will motivate you to stick to your decision to avoid drinking or using drugs on New Year’s Eve.

 - Get started early on your New Year’s resolution

-If you have been struggling with substance abuse or have recently quit in an effort to overcome your addiction, you probably have a New Year’s resolution along the lines of, “I will stay sober for the entire year in 2014.”
+If you have been struggling with substance abuse or have recently quit in an effort to overcome your addiction, you probably have a New Year’s resolution along the lines of, “I will stay sober for the entire coming year.”
 Why wait until January first to get started on this?
 Begin applying your resolution on New Year’s Eve.
-That way, you won’t have to start off your 2014 with a hangover, and when you reach the end of the year, you can be that much more proud of yourself for having started out the year on the right foot.
+That way, you won’t have to start off your year with a hangover, and when you reach the end of the year, you can be that much more proud of yourself for having started out the year on the right foot.